New 511 keV line data provides strongest sub-GeV dark matter constraints: Evaluation of the 511 keV signal

-In particular, we adopt the scaling predicted by the NE2001 model from the most relevant structures on a Galactic scale, and consider a correction proposed in Ref.~\cite{Gaensler_2008}, where the authors found that the height of the thick disk roughly doubles to $\simeq 2$~kpc: i) a thick disk with large Galactocentric scale height (whose scaling follows a $\exp[-|z|/H_1]$ relation, where $z$ is the Galactocentric height and the scale $H_1$ was found to be $1$~kpc), ii) a thin, annular disk in the inner Galaxy (whose scaling decays as $\exp[-|z|/H_2]$, with $H_2\simeq 140$~pc), and iii) a GC component.
-Therefore, we take this scaling to be maximal at the center of the Galaxy and exponentially decays like $\exp[-|z|/H_1]+\exp[-|z|/H_2]$ at a height $z$, as shown in Fig.~\ref{fig:Lat_Scal} of the Appendix\ref{sec:Scaling}.
+We adopt the scaling predicted by the NE2001 model, applying the correction proposed in~\cite{Gaensler_2008}, where the authors found that the height of the thick disk roughly doubles to $\simeq 2$~kpc: i) a thick disk with large Galactocentric scale height (whose scaling follows a $\exp[-|z|/H_1]$ relation, where $z$ is the Galactocentric height and the scale $H_1$ was found to be $1$~kpc), ii) a thin, annular disk in the inner Galaxy (whose scaling decays as $\exp[-|z|/H_2]$, with $H_2\simeq 140$~pc), and iii) a GC component.
+We take this scaling to be maximal at the center of the Galaxy and exponentially decays like $\exp[-|z|/H_1]+\exp[-|z|/H_2]$ at a height $z$, as shown in Fig.~\ref{fig:Lat_Scal}.